2008: “Color-Blind” Nation

 Source: Wikipedia

-The alt-right has tapped into what many whites expressed as feeling oppressed by “reverse racism.”
-Despite the articulation of a number of reasons outside of race that explain the economic downturn, white Americans experiencing poverty continue to support racist immigration policies and mimic racist rhetoric used by elected officials and their political appointees.
+Part of White Nationalism’s appeal has come in the face of downward economic trends among struggling White families.
+The alt-right tapped into what many White people expressed as feeling oppressed by “reverse racism.”
+Despite the articulation of a number of reasons outside of race that explain the economic downturn, White Americans experiencing poverty continue to support racist immigration policies and mimic racist rhetoric used by elected officials and their political appointees.
 Supporters eagerly repeat racist taunts such as “Send them back,” at political rallies in response to three women of color in the United States Congress who have criticized certain political policies.
 Analyzing this phenomenon, researcher Frantz Fanon

 [C]oncludes that feelings had a unique ability to trump facts. … That is, people who experienced phobic emotional responses to Black people were likely to disregard conspicuously available “reasonable evidence” that people of color posed no threat to them in actuality….
 The widespread social panics over the perceived threats of criminality, terrorism, welfare dependence, and undocumented immigration in the post-civil rights era are similarly dismissive of facts and evidence.
 (Bonilla-Silva, 2018, p.
 223)

-While the recent partisan rhetoric may be stirring up color-blind racism, as well as giving new life to old-fashioned racial animosity, the systemic nature of this reality keeps America pro-white and anti-Black.
+While the recent partisan rhetoric may be stirring up “color-blind racism,” as well as giving new life to old-fashioned racial animosity, the systemic nature of this reality keeps America in the same cycle of racial divide.

-Recent studies conducted by sociologists comparing the views of fringe white supremacist groups with mainstream attitudes found that “their [white supremacist] ideologies on race are remarkably similar to mainstream discourses” (Bonilla-Silva, 2018, p.
+Recent studies conducted by sociologists comparing the views of fringe White supremacist groups with mainstream attitudes found that “their [White supremacist] ideologies on race are remarkably similar to mainstream discourses” (Bonilla-Silva, 2018, p.
 225).
-Even after four hundred years (1619 – 2023) racism remains with us.
+Even after four hundred years (1619 – 2023) racist ideas remain with us.

 Previous